 Community Growth: We are always welcoming of new contributors for the PALISADE community.
-Please email firstname.lastname@example.org with inquiries about specific projects you might be interested in that improves and builds on the PALISADE project.
+Please email firstname.lastname@example.org with inquiries about a specific project you might be interested in that improves and builds on the PALISADE project.

 PALISADE is an open-source project that provides efficient implementations of lattice cryptography building blocks and leading homomorphic encryption schemes.